 How Long Does It Last?

 Everyone’s eyes react differently to the dilation drops.
 It usually takes 15 to 30 minutes for your pupils to open completely.
 Most people are back to normal within about 4 to 6 hours.
 But for you, the effects could wear off more quickly, or they could last much longer.
+Certain strengths of dilating drops may lost longer than others.

 Can I Drive?